 Both DistCC and IceCC are distributed compilers.
 They require similar tool chain on all target machines.
 However, IceCC has a built-in mechanism for distributing a custom toolchain on demand (in a chroot jail).
-This means that unlike DistCC which requires carefull management and setup of a toolchain, with IceCC each client can use their own toolchain without any setup.
+This means that unlike DistCC which requires careful management and setup of a toolchain, with IceCC each client can use their own toolchain without any setup.
 IceCC also has a scheduler so that it will only use idle cylces on other machines in the pool, avoiding overloading other people's machines.

 The following instructions are for setting up IceCC on Linux: